When Do You Start Paying Mortgage on a New Build: Essential Guidelines

 New Build Mortgage Incentives

-When purchasing a new build property, you may be eligible for various incentives, such as help-to-buy schemes or developer incentives.
+When purchasing a newly built property, you may be eligible for various incentives, such as help-to-buy schemes or developer incentives.
 These incentives can help reduce the initial burden of mortgage payments or even provide a grace period before you start paying.

 For instance, some developers offer a limited period of reduced or even waived mortgage payments as an incentive to attract buyers.
 This can be a great opportunity to save money during the early stages of homeownership.